gchq/gaffer-docker/kubernetes/docs/deploy-empty-graph.md

 }
 ```

-Now that you've got the ability to set graph Ids from the UI, we can create the graph:
+Now that you have got the ability to set graph Ids from the UI, we can create the graph:

 ```
 helm install federated gaffer-docker/gaffer -f federated.yaml --set-file ui.config=./ui-config.json